Wenhuan2516/SuicideRatesDataImputation/README.md

 #### After adding the county information to the adjacent counties:
 <img src="https://github.com/Wenhuan2516/SuicideRatesDataImputation/blob/main/step2.png" alt="County Adjacent File" title="County Adjacent File">

-#### by using some algorithms, I created a list of county fips of adjacent counties and they are shown in the data frame with a column called Neighbors:
+#### by using some algorithms, I created a list of county fips of adjacent counties and they are shown in the data frame with a column called Neighbor Code:
 <img src="https://github.com/Wenhuan2516/SuicideRatesDataImputation/blob/main/step3.png" alt="County Adjacent File" title="County Adjacent File">

 #### The original county adjacent file is formatted as following screenshot: